hyojoonkim/p4anony-ontas/README.md

 # ONTAS: Flexible and Scalable Online Network Traffic Anonymization System
 This is the ONTAS source code for BMv2.
+It is implemented with P4-16.

+**Note**: Basic testing shows this ONTAS source code version for BMv2  works correctly (P4-16).
+But note that it was not tested as rigorously as the one for Barefoot Tofino (P4-14), which is the version used in [our paper](https://dl.acm.org/citation.cfm?id=3342208).

 ## To Run ONTAS in Mininet with BMv2
 1. Download the P4 Tutorial VM.
 The download link can be found from the [P4 Developer Day 2019 website](https://p4.org/events/2019-04-30-p4-developer-day/).